captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Oh shit you poor kid.
 ---
 ## PETER:
-No no it’s OK
+No no it’s OK.
----
 I’m OK.
 ---
 ## CHERYL:
 I just assumed you were all grown up
 ---
 not a little one aw jeeze hon.
 ---
+Oh jeeze.
 I’m so sorry.
 ---
 ## PETER:
 It’s OK.